inspector-repl/inspector/README.md

 ### Requirements

 - a c++ compiler (gcc or clang++)
-- LLVM/Clang 19+ with clang-repl
+- LLVM/Clang 22+ with clang-repl (unreleased as of August 23, 2025)
 - jsoncpp
 - python3
 - python-prompt-toolkit (for python3)